Tw1ddle/geometrize-installer/README.md

 To build an installer locally:

- * Follow the setup steps in the main Geometrize [README.md](https://github.com/Tw1ddle/geometrize/blob/master/README.md).
+ * Follow the setup steps in the main Geometrize [README.md](https://github.com/Tw1ddle/geometrize/blob/master/README.md) until you can build and run the program.
- * Checkout this repository and all submodules and open [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) within Qt Creator.
+ * Checkout this installer repository and all submodules and open [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) within Qt Creator.
- * On *Windows* - download and install the Qt Installer Framework (IFW), then set IFW_LOCATION in [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro).
-The installer is output to the build folder and is named *geometrize_installer.exe*.
+ * *On Windows* - download and install the Qt Installer Framework (IFW), then set IFW_LOCATION in [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) and run it.
+The installer will be output to the build folder and is named *geometrize_installer.exe*.

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).